dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 When running your pipeline, you might encounter an error like `[Errno 36] File name too long Error`.
 This error occurs because the generated file name exceeds the maximum allowed length on your filesystem.

 ### Solution
-To prevent this, you can set the `max_identifier_length` parameter for your destination.
+To prevent the file name length error, set the `max_identifier_length` parameter for your destination.
 This truncates all identifiers (including filenames) to a specified maximum length.
 For example:

 ```py